 - 10 years into his retirement, Bob’s portfolio was worth only $400,354.

 For the first few years of Leslie’s retirement, the stock market was shooting upward.
+So she did experience luck in investing in this sense.
 In contrast, Bob’s retirement began with a 3-year bear market.
 When Leslie liquidated investments to pay for living expenses, she was selling high.
 Bob was selling low.

-By the time the market began to rebound in 2003, Bob had already liquidated a good portion of his portfolio, so he didn’t benefit as much from the bull market as he would have if it had occurred at the beginning of his retirement.
+By the time the market began to rebound, Bob had already liquidated a good portion of his portfolio.
+So he didn’t benefit as much from the bull market as he would have if it had occurred at the beginning of his retirement.

 In short, if you follow conventional investing wisdom: